Data-efficient, Explainable and Safe Box Manipulation: Illustrating the Advantages of Physical Priors in Model-Predictive Control: Abstract

 \section{Abstract}

-Machine Learning methods, such as those from the Reinforcement Learning (RL) literature, have increasingly been applied to robot control problems.
-However, such control methods, even when learning environment dynamics (\textit{e.g.} as in Model-Based RL/control) often remain data-inefficient.
-Furthermore, the decisions made by learned policies or the estimations made by learned dynamic models \textemdash unlike those made by their hand-designed counterparts \textemdash are not readily interpretable by a human user without the use of Explainable AI techniques.
-This has several disadvantages, such as increased difficulty both in debugging and integration in safety-critical systems.
-On the other hand, in many robotic systems, prior knowledge of environment kinematics and dynamics is at least partially available (\textit{e.g.} from classical mechanics).
-Arguably, incorporating such priors to the environment model or decision process can help address the aforementioned problems: it reduces problem complexity and the needs in terms of exploration, while also facilitating the expression of the decisions taken by the agent in terms of physically meaningful entities.
-Our aim with this paper is to illustrate and support this point of view.
-We model a payload manipulation problem based on a real robotic system, and show that leveraging prior knowledge about the dynamics of the environment can lead to improved explainability and an increase in both safety and data-efficiency, leading to satisfying generalization properties with less data.
+Model-based RL/control have gained significant traction in robotics.
+Yet, these approaches often remain data-inefficient and lack the explainability of hand-engineered solutions.
+This makes them difficult to debug/integrate in safety-critical settings.
+However, in many systems, prior knowledge of environment kinematics/dynamics is available.
+Incorporating such priors can help address the aforementioned problems by reducing problem complexity and the need for exploration, while also facilitating the expression of the decisions taken by the agent in terms of physically meaningful entities.
+Our aim with this paper is to illustrate and support this point of view via a case-study.
+We model a payload manipulation problem based on a real robotic system, and show that leveraging prior knowledge about the dynamics of the environment in an MPC framework can lead to improvements in explainability, safety and data-efficiency, leading to satisfying generalization properties with less data.